About the Commonwealth Parliamentary Association

 Role of the President

-The CPA President was appointed on behalf of the CPA Ghana Branch ahead of the 66th Commonwealth Parliamentary Conference, due to be held in 2023 in Accra, Ghana.
-The President of the Association, is typically the Presiding Officer of the next CPC host branch.
+The President of the Association is typically the Presiding Officer of the next CPC host Branch.
 They act as the honorary head of the Association and their duties are to preside over the CPA General Assembly and to Chair the Elections Committee.

 Role of the Vice-President